Homework 4: Statistics!¶

 ])

-(b) Estimate the values of $\alpha$ and $\beta$ that best fit the data by maximum likelihood.
+(b) Estimate the values of $\alpha$ and $\beta$ that best fit the data

 (c) Using this model, in what proportion of forest tracts do you estimate less than 20% of the trees have burned?